-It is important to mention that Live Linux USB flash drives created with this tool, do not currently utilize a persistence feature.
+It is important to mention that at the time of this writing; Live Linux USB flash drives created with this tool do not utilize a persistence feature.
 The resulting USB Linux install will function just as it does from a CD.
 By default you will not be able to save and restore your changes.

 The following assumes your working from within Windows and have a current copy of the ISO you wish to convert.

-- Download UNetBootin for Windows
+- Download the UNetbootin Windows version.

-- Download your favorite Linux ISO
+- Download your favorite Linux ISO.

-- (1) Click the Diskimage radio box (2) browse to select your ISO (3) Set your target USB drive (4) click OK to start the creation
+- (1) Click the Diskimage radio box.
+(2) Browse to select your ISO.
+(3) Set your target USB drive.
+(4) Click OK to start the creation.

 - Once the installation has completed, click Reboot Now.

 - During reboot, Set your system BIOS or boot menu to boot from your flash drive.
 Restart, and then enjoy running your favorite Live Linux on USB.